-Vanessa has beautiful brunette hair which she had pinned up and set with a magnificent cathedral length veil.
+Vanessa has beautiful brunette hair which she had pinned up and in addition set with a magnificent cathedral length veil.

-One tip is if you opt for the cathedral length veil make sure you have bobby pins and that you secure your veil with a pin either side of the veil as these longs veils tend to come out very easily and are then rarely put back in straight!
+One tip is if you opt for the cathedral length veil make sure you have bobby pins and that you secure your veil with a pin either side of the veil as these long veils come out easily and are then rarely put back in straight!

 We love marquee farm weddings and Vanessa and Tom had really put together an attractive space for their Welsh farm wedding.
-Logs lined a path and diggers created a beautiful archway entrance.
-They had haybale seating and stunning flowers everywhere.
+Logs lined a path after that diggers created a beautiful archway entrance.
+They had hay bale seating and stunning flowers everywhere.
 It was a relaxed affair and well thought out, which showed on the day in how the guests were enjoying the celebrations.

 Wedding photography tech

-So, Jason loves lighting and his skills in this area as far as I am concerned are unrivalled.
+So, Jason loves lighting, and his skills in this area are unrivalled.
 One of my favourite images from the wedding day is the photograph of Vanessa and Tom in the car kissing.
-Technically this wedding photograph is easy to set up, the trickier parts are getting the light set to the right power.
+Technically, this wedding photograph is easy to set up, the trickier parts are getting the light set to the right power.

-He used an off-camera flash in the car and then in camera manual settings to get your camera to take in as little light as possible allowing the flashed area to be the main focus of the photograph.
+He used an off-camera flash in the car and then in camera manual settings to get your camera to take in as little light as possible, allowing the flashed area to be the primary focus of the photograph.